roddhjav/pass-tomb/share/man/man1/pass-tomb.md

 `--force`, `-f`

 :   Force the password store to be mounted or created even if a plain text swap is present.
 Make sure you know what you are doing if you force an operation.

+`--key`, `-k`

+:   Specify the path to the password tomb key.

+`--file`

+:   Specify the path to the password tomb.

 ## **pass close** [*store*]